john29917958/john29917958.github.io/source/about/index.md

 I take communication and collaboration seriously, efficiency and progress report seriously.
 I adhere to product quality but not a perfectionism.
 I'm willing to devote myself into product integration.
 I'm willing to fight for the goal of TEAM.

 I'm positively looking for Unity client game engineer position.
-If the integration of software architecture and digital art abilities is what you are looking for, I can't wait to contact with you!
+If the integration of object-oriented programming and digital art abilities is what you are looking for, I can't wait to contact with you!

 ## Basic Information
 - English Name: Tzu-Chao, Wang